What’s the difference between high performing and high potential talent?

 The best way to succeed in identifying high-potential talent is to design a success profile that describes the skills and qualities needed to be a successful leader within the organisation.
 We know that cognitive ability is the best predictor of job performance, but what is the best predictor of potential?

 Researchers who have attempted to tease out these relationships have identified competencies, such as assertiveness, independence, optimism, flexibility, and social responsibility, that can be found in a high potential staff member.
-In our leadership research with Executive Assessments at PSI, we have found that several key competencies have been unique predictors of high-potential talent.
+In our leadership research with Executive Assessments at Talogy, we have found that several key competencies have been unique predictors of high-potential talent.

 These competencies consistently predict high-potential talent, even after controlling for the effects of job performance: